Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 5

 Marshall".
 So you see I have a long

-big way to go to get the top of the tree
+long way to go to get the top of the Tree

-hill there are very very few like who
+Still there are very very few to be who

-war will go on ^ you never know what may happen
+war will go on ^you never know & on what may happen

-if God is good to me & you, I expect
+if God is good to me & you, I ’spect

-Mrs Forsythe's old man husband is a brigadier
+Mrs Forsyth's old man ^husband is a Brigadier

 General now.
 He is the same good old

 chap.
-Some think he talks or lectures them
+Some think he talks or lectures too

 much - I think Katie was one but I always